octo-technology/VIO/README.md

 To launch the stack you can use the [Makefile](../Makefile) on the root of the repository which define the different target based on the [docker-compose.yml](../docker-compose.yml):

-- run all services (supervisor, model-serving, Mongo DB, UI) : `make services-up`
+- run all edge services (orchestrator, model-serving, interface, db) with local hub monitoring (grafana): `make vio-edge-up`

-- stop and delete all running services : `make services-down`
+- stop and delete all running services : `make vio-edge-down`

 To check all services are up and running you can run the command `docker ps`, you should see something like below: